 The search for a liquid schedule requires to partition the traffic into sets of mutually non-congesting transfers.
-The problem can be formulated as the problem of coloring the conflict graph [Beauquier97].
+The problem can be formulated as the problem of coloring the conflict graph [6].
 Vertices of the conflict graph are formed by transfers.
 Edges between vertices represent congestions between transfers.

 Fig. 10 shows the graph whose vertices are to be colored for the collective data exchange of Fig. 1.
 Vertex $x{n,m}$ corresponds to a transfer from an emitting processor n to a receiving processor m.
-For example vertex $x{4,1}$ represents the transfer $T4\rightarrow R1=\{l_4, l{11}, l_6\}$.
+For example vertex $x{4,1}$ represents the transfer T4 $\rightarrow$ R1={l4, l11, l6}.
 The bold edges of the graph show congestions of transfers due to specific bottleneck links.

 Whenever a liquid schedule exists, an optimal solution of the graph coloring problem is a liquid schedule.
 The chromatic number of the graph's optimal coloring is the length of the liquid schedule.
+Vertices having the same color represent a time frame of the liquid schedule.